european blue card visa

 Who is eligible to apply for EU Blue Card visa and residence permit?

-EU Blue Card is specifically conceived for highly specialized workers with a job offer for employment with an Italian company.
-This type of visa and residence permit is intended to attract and facilitate the immigration of qualified professionals to address skill shortages and ease the economic development of the host country.
+The EU Blue Card is specifically conceived for highly specialized workers with a job offer for employment or continuous professional cooperation with an Italian company.

-• The applicant should have a job offer for employment by an Italian company with a minimum duration of 12 months and with a gross yearly salary of at least Euros 30,000.00;
+The applicant should have a job offer for employment by an Italian company with a minimum duration of 6 months and with a gross yearly salary of at least 27.000 EUR.

 EU Blue Card application: main procedural steps